lizhang20/task-offloading/README.md

 A simple task offloading client for HTTP requests to offload tasks to an edge server, resulting in efficient computation and low delay costs.

-This client supports flexible task interface definition, automation task offloading process,  easy to specify task execution location.
-Users can access interfaces they defined in a flask server, by accessing them to get the right result that the server returned, nevermind how tasks send to these servers or get the result back.
+This client supports **flexible task interface definition**, **automatic task offloading process**,  **easy to specify task execution server**.

+Users can access interfaces defined in a flask server to get the result server returned, nevermind how tasks send to these servers or how to get results back.

 ## Table of Content